 Home loan is a long term financial commitment.
 At the time of borrowing, your income may not be sufficient to service the bigger EMI or you may have other obligations and debts like car loan or personal loan.
 But once you are done with all other loans or when your income increases, you may be able to service bigger EMIs.
 That’s when you will start thinking of prepaying your home loan.
-Each time when you pay some ‘extra’ amount beyond and above your EMI, it will result in reducing the principal outstanding and help you save by reducing the interest portion of the loan.
+Each time when you pay some ‘extra’ amount above and beyond your EMI, it will result in reducing the principal outstanding and help you save by reducing the interest portion of the loan.

 When you would consider prepaying your home loan: